apache/arrow/docs/source/developers/overview.rst

 * Keep your fork's **master branch synced** with ``upstream/master``.
 * **Develop on branches**, rather than your own "master" branch.
 * It does not matter what you call your branch.
-Some people like to use the GitHub number as branch name, others use descriptive names.
+Some people like to use the GitHub issue number as branch name, others use descriptive names.
 * **Sync your branch** with ``upstream/master`` **regularly**, as many commits are merged to master every day.
 * It is recommended to use ``git rebase`` rather than ``git merge``.